rsg-argentina/rsg-argentina/content/authors/andreaPB/_index.md

 # About me

 I am a geneticist from the Universidad Nacional del Noroeste de la Provincia de Buenos Aires (UNNOBA), Argentina, and I hold a Master’s degree in Bioinformatics and Systems Biology (UNNOBA–UNQ).
 Since April 2022, I have been a CONICET doctoral fellow.
-My research focuses on plant–pathogen interactions in maize ears, with particular emphasis on identifying genes and metabolic pathways involved in resistance to multiple maize ear rot diseases.
+My research focuses on applying genomic tools to identify genetic variants associated with resistance to Mal de Río Cuarto virus (MRCV) in maize.